-How are the Water Gremlin facility’s TCE emissions controlled?
+How were the Water Gremlin facility’s TCE emissions controlled?

-The facility’s pollution control system for TCE uses a carbon adsorber.
-Exhaust from the TCE process is vented through the adsorber, where the TCE is condensed out and collected for proper disposal.
+The facility’s pollution control system for TCE used a carbon adsorber.
+Exhaust from the TCE process was vented through the adsorber, where the TCE was condensed out and collected for proper disposal.

 Water Gremlin’s MPCA-issued air quality permit contains emission limits for TCE and specifies how the control equipment should be operated and what kinds of monitoring and reporting they are required to do.